Jonathan (tortoise): Age

 His age is estimated because he was "fully mature" when brought to Saint Helena in 1882.
 "Fully mature" means at least 50 years old, giving him a hatching date no later than 1832.
 A photograph featuring Jonathan originally thought to date from 1902 actually dates from 1886, showing Jonathan four years after his arrival on Saint Helena.
 Measurements taken from the photograph show that he was fully mature in 1886.

 In 2022, Jonathan's estimated age exceeded that of the tortoise that Guinness World Records had recognised as the oldest recorded ever, Tu'i Malila, who died in Tonga in 1966 at the age of 189.
 Adwaita, an Aldabra giant tortoise that died in 2006 in the Alipore Zoological Gardens of Kolkata, India, is believed to have lived to the age of 255 years, but this has not been confirmed.

 In media

 In February 2014, as part of the Queen's Baton Relay ahead of the 2014 Commonwealth Games, the baton visited Saint Helena.
-Governor Mark Capes, whilst holding the baton, posed for a photo alongside Jonathan in the grounds of Plantation House.
+Governor Mark Capes, while holding the baton, posed for a photo alongside Jonathan in the grounds of Plantation House.

 BBC Radio featured Jonathan in an episode of From Our Own Correspondent in March 2014 after ocean rower Sally Kettle visited Saint Helena.

 The Saint Helena five-pence coin has Jonathan on its reverse.